UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 This scene could run with a VR kit.
 As you can see, even if the cost of post process is static, now at 11 ms it's much more significant (compared to other passes).
 It was necessary to remove all translucent materials and particle effects.
 These cuts allowed to do full post processing and still keep a decent number of lights.

 Each [rendering pass]({{ site.baseurl }}{% link book/profiling/passes.md %}) has a certain cost that depends on the scene's content.
 It's up to us to balance the content and settings to reach a desired frame rate.
-As we've seen in this chapter, measuring in miliseconds allows us to do math pretty easily.
+As we've seen in this chapter, measuring in milliseconds allows us to do math pretty easily.
 The time it takes to render a frame is just a sum of its ingredients.

 ## Console commands for diagnostics

-Now that we know how miliseconds can be useful, we can proceed to actually measure something.
+Now that we know how milliseconds can be useful, we can proceed to actually measure something.
 There's a multitude of commands to enter in a game or the editor.
 They can show frame times, object and texture statistics, memory usage and even record the data into a file for later inspection.

 ### Disabling "Smooth Framerate"